saadakbar1/PhotographhyWebsite/README.md

 # personalwebsite
-it is my technical skills and portfolio personal website.
+it is my technical skills and photography portfolio personal website.